Financial Responsibility Standards Requiring a Letter of Credit

 An Award Year covers the period of July 1 through June 30 and tracks the school year for which financial aid is used to fund a student’s education.

-Tab 3 in the spreadsheet linked above provide descriptions of the data fields and common definitions for the reasons why an institution was required to remit a LOC to the Department.
+Tab 3 (for Award Years 2013 and 2014) and Tab 2 (for Award Years 2015 and 2016) in the spreadsheets linked above provide descriptions of the data fields and common definitions for the reasons why an institution was required to remit a LOC to the Department.

-Please note that this list shows the LOCs requested by the Department for Award Years 2013 and 2014, and does not indicate whether these institutions are currently required to provide a LOC to the Department.
-LOCs requested from institutions throughout Award Year 2015 will be posted by the summer of 2017.
+Please note that these lists disclose the LOCs requested by the Department for Award Years 2013, 2014, 2015, and 2016 and do not indicate whether these institutions are currently required to provide a LOC to the Department.
+LOCs requested from institutions throughout Award Year 2017 will be posted by the summer of 2019.